Visiting the Subaru Telescope

 3. Our guide leading visitors for a 40 minutes tour.

 Before the tour, all visitors must sign a liability waiver form.
 Minors need a parent's or legal guardian's signature as well.
 The telescope enclosure is not a building designed for human comfort but as a giant scientific instrument!
 The tour route includes two elevators and narrow corridors.
 All participants will wear hard hats for the entire duration of the tour.
+Visitors need to wear their own covered shoes.

 4. Viewing the Subaru Telescope from a balcony.